4 Ways Your Credit History May Affect Everyday Life

 If your credit application is rejected because of information on your credit reports, lenders and creditors (including landlords and leasing companies) are required to tell you the reason your application was denied through what’s called an adverse action notice.
 This notice includes the name and contact information of the credit bureau which furnished the credit report.
 If you receive an adverse action notice, you are entitled to a free copy of your credit report from that credit bureau.

 But there’s also good news: On-time rental payments may be reflected on your credit reports.
 Landlords or leasing companies aren’t required to report to the three nationwide credit bureaus, but some do; you can ask your landlord or leasing company if they do.

 As always, monitor your credit reports to make sure that accurate and complete information is being reported.
-You’re entitled to one free copy of your credit report every 12 months from the three nationwide credit bureaus by visiting www.annualcreditreport.com.
+You’re entitled to a free copy of your credit reports every 12 months from each of the three nationwide credit bureaus by visiting www.annualcreditreport.com.
 You can also create a myEquifax account to get two free Equifax credit reports each year.
 In addition, you can click “Get my free credit score” on your myEquifax dashboard to enroll in Equifax Core Credit™ for a free monthly Equifax credit report and a free monthly VantageScore® 3.0 credit score, based on Equifax data.
 A VantageScore is one of many types of credit scores.